microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Select the Workspace 'Engagement Accelerators – Manufacturing'.](media/select-workspace.png)

-Assuming [Task 4](#task-4-run-the-cloud-shell-to-provision-the-demo-resources) got completed successfully and the template has been deployed, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
+Assuming [Task 4](#task-4-run-the-cloud-shell-to-provision-the-demo-resources) got completed successfully and the template has been deployed, you will be able to see a set of reports in the "Content" tab of Power BI.
-The image below shows the 'Reports' tab in Power BI.
+The image below shows the 'Content' tab in Power BI.
 We can then create a Power BI dashboard by pinning visuals from these reports.

 > **Note:** A Dashboard is a collection of tiles/visualization which are pinned from different reports to a single page.